-Arsenic can be found at very low levels (low parts per billion [ppb]) in many foods, including meat and poultry, milk and dairy products, bakery goods and cereals, vegetables, and fruits and fruit juices.
-These traces levels of arsenic generally reflect normal accumulation from the environment.
+Arsenic can be found at very low levels (low parts per billion (ppb)) in many foods, including meat and poultry, milk and dairy products, bakery goods and cereals, vegetables, and fruits and fruit juices.
+The trace levels of arsenic in foods generally reflect normal accumulation from the environment.

-Inorganic arsenic is not usually found at high levels in food.
-Long-term exposure (over many years or decades) to high levels of inorganic arsenic is known to contribute to the risk of human cancer and can affect the gastrointestinal tract, kidneys, liver, lungs and epidermis.
+The toxicity of arsenic depends on its chemical form.
+It is widely recognized that inorganic forms of arsenic are of greatest potential concern to human health as compared to organic forms.
+Long-term exposure (over many years or decades) to elevated levels of inorganic arsenic is known to contribute to the risk of certain human cancers and can affect the gastrointestinal tract, kidneys, liver, lungs and epidermis.

 Health Canada continues to recommend that Canadians consume a variety of foods from each food group according to Eating Well with Canada's Food Guide.